 Step 5: Use a level on the side of the panel to ensure the final location is plumb.

 Step 6: Fasten the bottom window side screw, followed by the final two corners.
 Excessively wide or tall shutters may benefit by the addition of screws in the vertical center of the stiles.

-Step 7: Fill the void of a countersunk hole, let dry, sand, then paint.
-Or, paint the screw heads that are flush to the face of the panel.
+Step 7: Fill the void of a countersunk hole with an exterior putty, let dry, sand, then paint.

 Step 8: Repeat the process for the opposite side shutter to successfully complete the installation.